-Debugging serverless apps is a cumbersome task as application teams lose access to underlying server due to the black-box nature of serverless platforms.
-Developers are content to with what they have: Logs.
-However, logs stay short to demonstrate the behavior of AWS Lambda applications since they can only reflect the print statements in the code.
-When you want to achieve granular level of understanding using logs, you need to conduct a manual work that's also costly additional log ingestion and storage prices.
+Due to the black-box nature of serverless platforms, debugging serverless applications is a cumbersome task as application teams lose access to the underlying server.
+Developers therefore have to be content with what they have available: logs.
+However, logs tend to be short on detail in order to demonstrate the behavior of AWS Lambda applications because they can only reflect the print statements in the code.
+When you want to achieve a granular level of understanding using logs, you need to undergo manual work that's not only time-intensive, but costly in terms of additional log ingestion and storage prices.

-Thundra improves this experience with its unmatched offline debugging experience that provides an IDE like experience for the invocations reported to Thundra.
+Thundra makes this task easier with its unmatched offline debugging experience that provides an IDE-like experience for invocations reported to Thundra.

-In the figure below, Thundra shows the code in the Lambda function as it was presented on the IDE of the developer.
-Using offline debugging, developers can navigate between the lines of code and track the changes in the local variables and function parameters.
-Plus, Developers can jump into children functions or AWS SDK, HTTP, Redis, MySQL calls as they are stepping into the calls in their IDE.
+In the figure below, Thundra displays the code in a Lambda function as it was presented on the developer’s IDE.
+Using offline debugging, developers can navigate between lines of code and track changes in the local variables and function parameters.
+Plus, developers can jump into children functions or AWS SDK, HTTP, Redis, and MySQL calls as they step into the calls in their IDE.

-This is called offline debugging because what we do here is walking through a function invocation after it's completed.
-It's also known as "non-breaking debugging" in the industry.
-With this ability to replay what happened in the invocation, we can transform serverless compute into white-box.
+This process is called offline debugging, or “non-breaking debugging,” where developers walk through a function invocation after it's completed.
+This ability to replay what happened in the invocation means we can transform serverless compute into white-box.

-Offline debugging is available for Java, Python and Node.js runtimes.
-In order to use Offline Debugging feature, you'll need to update your Thundra libraries to the newer versions as follow:
+Offline debugging is available for Java, Python, and Node.js runtimes.
+In order to use Thundra’s offline debugging feature, you'll need to update your Thundra libraries to the newer versions listed below:

 Node.js: 2.8.0, layer 36 or higher